wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 ## The application

-The purpose of the application was a note taking app for career progress, where you would regularly keep track of career achievements so that you could easily refer to them later in time.
+I built a note taking app for career progress to keep track of every day career progress that you could easily refer to them later in time.
 In this application you could create, edit and delete notes.

 ![serverless diagram](./serverless_app_diagram.png)